lucidrains/electra-pytorch/README.md

 torch.save(discriminator, f'./pretrained-model.pt')
 ```

-If you would rather not have the framework auto-magically intercept the hidden output of the discriminator, you can pass in the discriminator (with the linear -> sigmoid) by yourself with the following.
+If you would rather not have the framework auto-magically intercept the hidden output of the discriminator, you can pass in the discriminator (with the extra linear [dim x 1]) by yourself with the following.

 ```python
 import torch